csgoh/processpiper/README.md

 This is a python library to generate business process diagram using code.

+It is still under development :construction:

+You can see the sample code and output for design concept below.

 ```python
 from processmapper.lane import ElementType
 from processmapper.processmap import ProcessMap